ESCORIAL-SAIC/mbti-api/README.md

 ## 🛠️ Contributing

 Contributions are welcome!
 Please open an issue or pull request if you want to add something or fix a bug.

+---

+## 🙏 Acknowledgements

+This project integrates with the amazing [devil.ai](https://devil.ai) platform to enhance MBTI predictions and personality analysis.

+Special thanks to the devil.ai team for providing powerful tools and APIs that made this possible.